 - abnormal liver function tests

 - Endoscopy with biopsy.
-This involves passing a thin flexible tube down the throat and beyond the stomach to the small intestine.
+This procedure involves passing a thin flexible tube down the throat and beyond the stomach to the small intestine.
 Multiple biopsies are taken of the small intestine through a port on the endoscope.
 These biopsies are evaluated for flattening (damage) of the villi.
-This is the only definitive way of diagnosing Celiac Disease.
+This is the only definitive way of diagnosing celiac disease.

 - Repeat endoscopy.
-This is performed in some patients approximately 6 months after starting a gluten-free diet to evaluate response to the diet.
+Approximately six months after starting a gluten-free diet, some patients may undergo a repeat endoscopy to evaluate their response to the diet.
 An improvement in the appearance of the small bowel lining suggests successful treatment.

-The only treatment is a lifelong gluten-free diet.
-This usually leads to improvement in a period of days to months.
+The only treatment for celiac disease is a lifelong gluten-free diet.
+This dietary change usually leads to improvement in a period of days to months.
 Also, people may be lactose intolerant until the small intestine heals.

 Avoidance of gluten can be challenging in many ways.
 It requires careful review of all food, beverage and medication labels.
-Products labeled “wheat-free” aren’t necessarily gluten-free.
-Gluten is used as a filler in store-bought and restaurant-prepared foods.
-One needs to know what to look for in a label and what to order when eating out.
-Also, cross contamination with gluten can occur on the conveyer belts in food manufacturing plants or in restaurants.
+Products labeled “wheat-free” aren’t necessarily free of gluten.
+Gluten is often used as a filler in many store-bought and restaurant-prepared foods.
+Pay close attention to nutritional labels on packaged food and beverages and ask your server about gluten-free products on restaurant menus when placing your order.
+Also, be aware that cross contamination with gluten can occur on the conveyer belts in food manufacturing plants or in restaurants.

 Foods to Avoid